 The intelligence that's sitting in your marketing automation software or analytics package can be helpful if you're able to identify information on a per-user basis.
 Google Analytics doesn't provide that capability, but there are many third-party platforms that do.

 There are a lot of ways to be able to glean this information.
-At the end of the day, we need to be able to find the commonality among the group of people that you’ve looked at to determine if you have a real buyer persona and not just wishful thinking.
-We're looking for those commonalities; were looking for the trends, and it's not just demographics.
+At the end of the day, we need to be able to find the commonality among the group of people that we’ve looked at to determine if you have a real buyer persona and not just wishful thinking.
+We're looking for those commonalities; we're looking for the trends, and it's not just demographics.

 People that are just getting started with buyer personas often take shortcuts -- they do just enough for what could fit on a Post-It note or a cocktail napkin.